lilygrierjil/lily-de-zoomcamp-final-project/README.md

 I created the following dashboard in Google Data Studio:
 ![image](Monthly_Crime_Type_Counts_Memphis_PD.png)

+When looking at the breakdown of reported crime type categories, I found that assault and theft accounted for the majority of cases.
+The 2022 case counts show that crime generally increased as the year went on, though it did peak in the summer.
+Further analysis should explore whether the summer crime peak is consistent across years.

 ## Instructions for Replication

 To replicate this project, you'll need a Google Cloud Platform account.
 GCP offers a 30-day free trial.